anvilgeorge/anti-scraping-tool/README.md

 usage: ./registrant2ips registrant   eg. ./registrant2ips badscraper

 This will give you the ips associated with the registrant identfied by ip2registrant above.
-It will also create a file ASbadscraper with their ip addresses
+It will also create a file ASNbadscraper with their ip addresses

 You will need perl and p5-Net-CIDR, or its equivalent, to run this script.